OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

    ![](images/n6000_sw2_position_0_for_agilex_jtag.png)

 2. The Intel® FPGA SmartNIC N6001-PL has a 10 pin JTAG header on the top side of the board.
-Connect an Intel® FPGA Download II Cable to the JTAG header of the Intel® FPGA SmartNIC N6001-PL as shown in picture below.
-This picture shows the Intel® FPGA SmartNIC N6001-PL card installed in the middle bay, top slot of a SuperMicro® SYS-220HE-FTNR server where the lower slot does not have card installed allowing the Intel® Download II cables to pass through removed the slot access.
+Connect an Intel FPGA Download II Cable to the JTAG header of the Intel® FPGA SmartNIC N6001-PL as shown in picture below.
+This picture shows the Intel® FPGA SmartNIC N6001-PL card installed in the middle bay, top slot of a SuperMicro® SYS-220HE-FTNR server where the lower slot does not have card installed allowing the Intel® FPGA Download II cables to pass through removed the slot access.

   ![](images/n6000_jtag_connection.png)